Kaho Onodera: Career

+Juniors

 While attending Tokoro Junior High School, Onodera competed on the girls team that consisted of Chinami Yoshida, Yurika Yoshida and Yumi Suzuki.
 The team won back to back bronze medals at the Japan Curling Championships in 2006 and 2007.
 In 2009, she joined the Tokoro High School team, skipped by Sayaka Yoshimura as alternate.
-The team competed in the qualification round for the 2010 Winter Olympics, but lost in the first round to Team Nagano.
+The team competed in the Japanese qualification round for the 2010 Winter Olympics, but lost in the first round to Team Nagano.